Skip to Main Content

 Online sources

-Rule 18.2 requires citing to traditional print sources (or exact digital copies) when possible.
+Rule 18.2 requires citing to traditional print sources when possible.

-Online sources with "print characteristics" should be formatted like a print source with a URL appended directly to the end of the citation.
-See Rule 18.2(b)(ii) (ex: news and journal articles published online only).
+Web-based sources that share the characteristics of a print source should be formatted like a print source, with a URL appended directly to the end of the citation.
+See Rule 18.2.1 (ex: news articles, journal articles, white papers, and reports published online).

-Online sources that are not available in print and do not have "print characteristics" should be cited according to Rule 18.2.2 (ex: blogs, social media, commercial websites, etc.)
+Web-based sources that are not available in print and do not share the characteristics of a print source (and therefore cannot be cited according to another Bluebook rule) should be cited according to Rule 18.2.2 (ex: blogs, social media, etc.)

 Online newspapers may be used in place of print newspapers and cited according to Rule 18.2.2.
 See Rule 16.6(f).